-- 1. understand in depth the relationship between companies, governance and societies. - 2. understand that in the globalised world, economic, political and technological factors are changing the rules of business operation. - 3. understand the concepts and dimensions of corporate ethics, corporate culture, corporate responsibility, sustainability, social responsibility and governance and the relationships between them.
+1. understand in depth the relationship between companies, governance and societies.

-5. to equip themselves with the knowledge that will allow them to choose strategies that embody responsibility, implement them and measure their impact on their business.
+- 2. understand that in the globalised world, economic, political and technological factors are changing the rules of business operation. - 3. understand the concepts and dimensions of corporate ethics, corporate culture, corporate responsibility, sustainability, social responsibility and governance and the relationships between them. - 4. understand the importance of responsible development, production, and consumption products. - 5. to equip themselves with the knowledge that will allow them to choose strategies that embody responsibility, implement them and measure their impact on their business.